-- 4.6 In total the Capital programme currently contains provisional/unapproved schemes to the value of £34.572m.
-This includes a £29m HRA rebuild programme that includes schemes that have not yet been approved in detail by the Housing Committee. - 4.7 Including the schemes highlighted above, the total Capital Programme costs over the next five years are estimated to be as follows:
+3.11 In total the Capital programme currently contains provisional/unapproved schemes to the value of £10.3m.
+This includes a balance of £4m from the £25m HRA rebuild programme for schemes that have not yet been approved in detail by the Housing Committee.